 Analysis and Takeaways

 Meanwhile. states have begun to legislate new independent contractor tests for delivery and other types of truck drivers.
 Most notably, New York recently enacted the Commercial Goods Transportation Industry Fair Play Act, which imposes a new legal challenge for companies that retain independent contractors to transport commercial goods in that state using vehicles with a gross vehicle weight rating of more than 10,000 pounds.
-As set forth in a number of prior blog posts, such companies must meet a three-part ABC test or an 11-part separate business entity test.
-Few transportation and delivery companies operating in New York or other states can meet either of those tests without considerable restructuring and re-documentation, which has taken the authors of this blog post months to create a workable model to maximize compliance.
+As set forth in a number of my prior blog posts, such companies must meet a three-part ABC test or an 11-part separate business entity test.
+Few transportation and delivery companies operating in New York or other states can meet either of those tests without considerable restructuring and re-documentation, which has taken the author of this blog post months to create a workable model to maximize compliance.

 Remarkably, few companies in this industry have seen fit to structure, document, and implement an independent contractor relationship that offers maximum protection from judicial scrutiny in class action cases or by regulatory agencies seeking to enforce the types of tests now applicable in New York and other states.
 Oftentimes, the companies themselves have created an abundance of documentary evidence that is then used against them, as was the situation in the Affinity case.
 Further, many companies are under a mistaken impression that rulings in administrative cases such as unemployment or workers’ compensation proceedings provide a defense to a new class action lawsuit, but judges may choose to give little if any credence to prior determinations not only by regulatory agencies but also by courts in other states – especially if the record at an earlier judicial or administrative proceeding differs from the evidence submitted in a new lawsuit.